j1yoo/j1yoo.github.io/_posts/2017-06-06-Crawling-SEC-10k.md

 ```

 ### Crawling all of the 10-K forms using the exhaustive set of URLs for 10-K forms (i.e., for all of the companies registered on EDGAR)
+We are collecting only the "business descriptions" by setting 'retrieve' option equal to "BD".
 ```r
 i = 1
 BD_dat <- NULL